halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/bot.md

 :::note Note
-User can configure Advance Bot Settings in the Advanced settings for the listener by using the link: [Advance Settings](../advance-settings/advance-settings.md)
+User can configure Advance Bot Settings in the Advanced settings for the listener.
 :::